ARN Media (A1N) H2 2025 earnings summary

 FY25 marked a significant transformation with a reset cost base, organizational redesign, and a shift toward a digital-first entertainment strategy, including a new executive leadership team.

-Divestment of non-core assets, including Cody Hong Kong and Motive, is underway to focus on core Australian entertainment operations.
+Divestment of non-core assets, including Cody Hong Kong and Motive, was initiated to focus on core Australian entertainment operations.

-Strategic investments were made in digital capability, data, and content, with iHeart positioned at the center of the digital strategy and new partnerships established.
+Strategic investments were made in digital capability, data, and content, with iHeart positioned at the center of the digital strategy and a new 10-year partnership.

 Financial highlights

-Revenue was AUD 285 million, down 10% year-on-year, impacted by a softer advertising market and Metro radio headwinds.
+Total revenue was $285 million, down 10% year-over-year due to a softer advertising market and Metro radio headwinds.

-Free cash flow increased by 6% to AUD 40 million, with operating cash flow conversion at 108% and free cash conversion at 234%.
+Free cash flow increased by 6% to $40 million, with operating cash flow conversion at 108% and free cash conversion at 234%.

 Outlook and guidance

-Total audio market expected to be flat in FY26, with low single-digit declines in radio offset by mid-teens digital revenue growth.
+Total audio advertising market expected to be flat in FY26, with low single-digit declines in radio offset by mid-to-high teens digital revenue growth.

-Metro radio share is expected to improve, regional share to remain flat, and digital revenues to grow strongly.
+Metro revenue share is expected to improve, regional share to remain stable, and digital revenues to grow strongly.

-Ongoing focus on cost control, with AUD 55 million in cost out targeted by end of FY27.
+Ongoing focus on cost control, with $55 million in cost out targeted by end of FY27.

-Continued focus on divesting non-core assets and accelerating digital transformation.
+Continued divestment of non-core assets and acceleration of digital transformation.

 Latest events from ARN Media